SIAnalytics/simplified_rbox_cnn/README.md

 ## Extras
 We provide a submission code for [Object Detection Challenge in Satellite Image](https://dacon.io/agreement10).
-The submission code is "inference.py" and run
+The submission code is "inference.py and run steps below.
-The code splits images into small patch images and runs steps below.
 1. Split images into small patch images
 2. Infer patch images
 3. Merge detected objects of patch images